Last Days (2025 film): Production

-In February 2023, it was announced that Justin Lin would be directing an independent drama film based on the 2019 Outside Magazine article "The Last Days of John Allen Chau" by Alex Perry.
+In February 2023, it was announced that Justin Lin would be directing an independent drama film based on the 2019 Outside article "The Last Days of John Allen Chau" by Alex Perry.
 Ben Ripley would write the screenplay.
 The project was developed by The Gotham Group.
 Justin Lin is also a producer, alongside Andrew Schneider, Sal Gatdula, Ellen Goldsmith-Vein, Eric Robinson and Clayton Townsend.
 Sky Yang was cast in the lead role in June 2023.

 In May 2024, Radhika Apte, Naveen Andrews, Ken Leung, Toby Wallace, Ciara Bravo, Claire Price, Dieudonné Ngabo, and Marny Kennedy joined the cast of the film.

+Keanu Reeves was an executive producer on the film.

 Filming

 Principal photography began on May 17, 2024, in Thailand.